Rapid Spin Deceleration of Magnetized Proto-Neutron Stars via Asymmetric Neutrino Emission: Result and Discussions

-Here $R$ is the NS radius whose value is related to the moment of inertia, $I_{NS} = 2 M_{NS} R^2/5$.
-Since MDR derives from the external magnetic field we utilize a typical exterior magnetar poloidal magnetic field of $B=10^{15}$G in Eq.~(\ref{MDRP}).
-From this we see that the spin deceleration from asymmetric neutrino emission can be much larger than that for MDR when the neutrino luminosity is high.
+where $R$ and $I_{NS} = 2M_{NS}R^2/5$ are the NS radius and the moment of inertia.
+These quantities are determined from the EOS as discussed above.
+For these particular parameters we see that the spin deceleration from asymmetric neutrino emission can be more effective than that of MDR when the neutrino luminosity is high.

+If we consider the case $P \approx 1$ ms, these two mechanisms give comparative results.
+This is because ${\dot P}/P$ is proportional to $P$ in our model, while it is proportional to $P^{-2}$ in the MDR according to Eq.~(\ref{PdotPN}) and Eq.~(\ref{MDRP}).
+If we consider the alternative case of a stronger poloidal magnetic field $B_{pol} = 10^{15}$ G while keeping $P = 10$ ms, the two mechanisms also give comparable strength because ${\dot P}/P$ is proportional to $B$ in our model, but to $B^{2}$ in MDR.
+Either conditions of a longer spin period or a weaker field strength would thus lead to a dominance of our new mechanism over MDR.

+However, other means to spin down magnetic neutron stars by neutrino emission have been proposed \cite{TCQ04,Heger05,Ott06}.
+Even non-magnetized rotating neutron star will lose angular momentum by neutrino emission ~\cite{Kazanas77, Epstein78,Baumgarte98,Janka04,Heger05,Ott06}.

+For illustration, therefore, we also compare with the spin-down of the proto-neutron star as was proposed by Thompson et al.~\cite{TCQ04}.
+This mechanism utilizes the neutrino-driven winds to push magnetically locked matter away from PNS and slow down the rotation.
+In this mechanism spin-down rate in the dipole magnetic field is given by \cite{TCQ04},

+where ${\dot M}$ is the wind mass loss rate.
+A comparison between our rate Eq.~(\ref{PdotPN}) from asymmetric neutrino emission and the neutrino driven wind Eq.~(\ref{Thompson}) is shown in the seventh column of Table \ref{Tres1}.
+For this comparison we use the standard parameter values of $M_{NS} = 1.68 M_{\odot}$, ${\dot M} = 10^{-3} M_{\odot}$, $B_{pol} = 10^{14}$G, $P = 10$ ms, and $R$ = 10.1 km (with $\Lambda$s) and 10.8 km (without $\Lambda$s), which are obtained from $I_{NS}$.

+One can also estimate the effect from non-magnetic neutrino transport.
+This effect arises \cite{Baumgarte98} when the neutrino transport is treated in the comoving frame of the fluid.
+In this corotating frame the neutrino distribution will be isotropic in equilibrium in the absence of strong magnetic fields.
+In the laboratory frame, however, the rotation of the neutron star creates an emission asymmetry by which the neutrinos are able to carry away angular momentum \cite{Baumgarte98}.
+Based upon Eq.~(15) in Ref.~\cite{Baumgarte98}, one can estimate that $\dot P/P \le 2.5 (\dot M/M) < 3 \times 10^{-3}$ s$^{-1}$, for $\dot M/M \sim 10^{-3}$ s$^{-1}$ as in the wind model above \cite{Baumgarte98}.
+Hence, this mechanism may also exceed or be comparable to the effect from asymmetric neutrino scattering described in the present work.

+Nevertheless, the spin-down mechanism described in the present work can be an additional effect which works together with the other neutrino-emission mechanisms.
+It may cause further enhancement of the spin-down rate, and therefore warrants consideration in models for the spin down of the PNS.

+We note, however, that it may be difficult to directly confirm by observations the asymmetric neutrino scattering mechanism described herein.
+In principle one might eventually confirm this effect via a detection of neutrinos aligned or anti-aligned with a magnetic field.
+In this regard, there is another consequence of asymmetric neutrino scattering that is more directly observable, i.e. the observed pulsar kick velocities.
+In our previous paper~\cite{MKYCR11,MYCHKMR13}, we showed that the neutrino asymmetric emission can lead to pulsar kick velocities of $v_{kick} = 500 \sim 600$ km/s, that are comparable to the observed values of $400 - 1500$ km/s.
+Hence, asymmetric neutrino emission may affect a variety of observed dynamical processes associated with SN explosions.